-K-20 MCU resources are available on a first-come, first-serve basis with the exception that, if a conflict arises, instructional conferences take precedence over administrative conferences.
+K-20 videoconferencing resources are available on a first-come, first-serve basis with the exception that, if a conflict arises, instructional conferences take precedence over administrative conferences.

 UW Shared Web Hosting services are available from any Internet connections.
 Services are set up with a cluster server environment so that small system failures will not cause a service outage.
 The service is not designed for quick recovery from a major disaster.
 Occasional downtime is scheduled for periodic upgrade of servers.